lekeno/edr/README.md

  - The Elite Dangerous Developers Community.

  # Support
  If you like EDR and want to help, consider [becoming a patron](https://www.patreon.com/lekeno/) for as low as 1$ per month.
-In case you wondered, EDR currently costs me 25$ per month (Firebase's Flame plan).